 - 1/2 cup frozen or fresh peas

 - Cut cauliflower into smaller pieces and place in food processor; process until finely crumbled - this is the cauliflower rice.

 - Heat oil in a wok or large skillet; add garlic and bacon and saute until light brown; add cauliflower rice and continue to saute about 5 minutes until cauliflower is cooked through and moisture is removed.
 You want a dry mixture resembling day-old rice.
 Add fish sauce and peas and continue to cook a few minutes until peas are just cooked through.
 Divide into two bowls.

-- Serve with Asian Tomato Ginger Salad, poached or fried egg, and some Thai Chili Garlic Sauce, if desired.
+Sprinkle with sesame seeds and scallions.
+Serve with Asian Tomato Ginger Salad, poached or fried egg, and some Thai Chili Garlic Sauce, if desired.